In this post get some tips and tricks for choosing the right online course for you.

 Step one is deciding what you want from a course.
 Do you want a course to improve your skills for work?
 Or a course that is endorsed by a professional body?
 Or maybe a course just to pass the time?
 Maybe you know which topic you want to study, or maybe you don’t.

 Before you start looking for a course, try to establish exactly what you want or need from it.
-We’ve put a handy checklist together, which you can print and fill in to help you work out some criteria.
+Try and answer these questions:

 2. Spend some time exploring

 Now you have a clearer idea of what you need from a course, spend some time browsing courses.
 On FutureLearn you might want to look through our category pages, or if you know the topic or area you’re interested in, you might want to search directly.
 Choose courses that match as many of your criteria as possible.

 If you find several courses that meet your criteria, don’t worry.
 Open up each course page and then…

 3. Read the course description(s) thoroughly